Tales from the underground dostoevsky

 Notes from the Underground - Broadview Press

-Notes is considered by many to be one of the first existentialist novels.
 Trois ans auparavant, ayant obtenu un grade universitaire et s’étant ainsi rendu relativement indépendant, il était allé chez un certain vieillard qu’il ne connaissait encore que de nom.
+From the creators of SparkNotes.
 The underground in the book refers to the narrator's isolation, .
 A short first novel, Poor Folk (1846), brought him instant success, but his writing career was cut short by his arrest for alleged subversion against Tsar Nicholas I in 1849.schoolworkhelper.Notes From Underground, published in 1864, marks a tuming point in Dostoevsky’s writing: it announces the moral political, and social ideas he will treat on a monumental scale in Crime And Punishment, The Idiot, and The Brothers Karamazov.Notes from the underground by Fyodor Dostoevsky.

 Notes from the Underground by Fyodor Dostoyevsky